The Best Credit Cards of January 2022

 However, most people benefit from having at least two cards, if not more.

-If you plan to carry a balance, it's best to find a card with an introductory 0% APR.
+If you know you’ll be carrying a balance from month to money, it’s best to find a card with an introductory 0% APR.

 For expenses that you can pay off each month, look for a rewards card that offers cash back or points for your purchases.